Our task is to show people that in many ways they got what they ordered, right?

 It's a very good point.

-When you're driven by self-preservation, you're never going to back up and pivot, admit that you were wrong.
+Because when you're driven by self-preservation, you're never going to back up and pivot, admit that you were wrong.

-Let's look at something out.
+Let's look at something else.

 So that concerns me for our country right there.